Hit enter after type your search item

 3- Using ionicons in Bootstrap

 The ionicons is also a big icons library that you may easily use in your projects based on Bootstrap.
-All you need to do is referring the CDN link or host the CSS at your own for ionicons library and use the icon code in a tag like <span> element.
+All you need to do is refer to the CDN link or host the CSS on your own for ionicons library and use the icon code in a tag like <span> element.

 The CDN link for ionicons: